avivharuzi/angular-micro-frontends-weather-example/README.md

 # angular-micro-frontends-weather-app

-Weather web application using Angular and Nx with micro frontends
+Weather web application using Angular and Nx with micro frontends.